NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inventory_system/fragments/inv_fragment_container.md

 It works in conjunction with container layouts and can define preferred containers using a tag query.
 If no preferred container is available, the system selects the most appropriate option based on layout, compatibility, and priority.

+> **Required Fragment**
+>
+> All layouts provided by the framework rely on this fragment to store item positions.
+If you are using these layouts,
+> always add this fragment to your items.
+{style="note"}

 ## Fragment Tags
 This fragment does not add any traits to the item, but it relies on container tags and layout compatibility to work correctly.